Hidden Markov Neural Networks: Hidden Markov Neural Networks

-where $\pi \in (0,1)$, $\mu \in \mathbb{R}^V$, $\alpha \in (0,1)$, $\sigma \in \mathbb{R}_+$, $\mathbf{I}_V$ is the identity matrix on $\mathbb{R}^{V,V}$, $c \in \mathbb{R}_+$ and $c>1$.
+where $\phi \in [0,1]$, $\mu \in \mathbb{R}^V$, $\alpha \in [0,1)$, $\sigma \in \mathbb{R}_+$, $\mathbf{I}_V$ is the identity matrix on $\mathbb{R}^{V,V}$, $c \in \mathbb{R}_+$ and $c>1$.
 Intuitively, the transition kernel tells us how we are expecting the weights to be in the next time step given the states of the weights at the current time.
-We can interpret it as playing the role of an evolving prior which constraints the new posterior in regions that are determined from the previous training step similarly to Variational continual learning \citep{nguyen2017variational}.
+We can interpret it, along with the previous variational approximation, as playing the role of an evolving prior distribution which constrains the new posterior distribution in regions that are determined from the previous training step.
 The choice of the transition kernel is crucial.
-A too conservative kernel would constrain too much the evolution and the algorithm would not be able to learn patterns in new data.
-On the contrary, a too flexible kernel could just forget what learnt before and adapt to the new data only.
+A too conservative kernel would constrain too much training and the algorithm would not be able to learn patterns in new data.
+On the contrary, a too flexible kernel could just forget what was learned previously and adapt to the new data only.